sigp/lighthouse/book/src/run_a_node.md

 # Run a Node

 This document provides detail for users who want to run a Lighthouse beacon node.
-You should be finished with one [Installation](./installation.md) of your choice to continue with the following steps:
+You should be finished with one [Installation](./installation.md) method of your choice to continue with the following steps:

 1. Set up an [execution node](#step-1-set-up-an-execution-node);
 1. Enable [checkpoint sync](#step-2-choose-a-checkpoint-sync-provider);